likebigdata/RealTime-Computing/README_English/README_English.md

     3).
 First, reload the corresponding table in the MySQL database, set the number of threads, and start the data simulation generator.
     4).
 Next, run mysqltokafka java、KafkaToFlink.
 Java and flask Py three programs.
 There are no hard requirements for their startup sequence, but here we suggest that we run the code program in the order of the overall implementation process: run mysqltokafka.
 Com first Java, and then run kafkatoflink Java, and finally run flash py。
     5).
 After all the above programs are running, start the HTML page.
 Here, use the method in pychart that can directly open the corresponding HTML.
 Of course, you can also use the "127.0.0.1 /" IP page defined in the flash framework to open it.

+    Note: in the same dir, there are detailed code files, configuration files and video files of project startup / operation results for use and reference:
+            Code file location and directory naming format: ./项目实现代码;
+            Profile directory: ./相关配置文件;
+            The operation process is shown in: ./Dashboard实时大屏展示.mp4;
+            The operation interface is shown in: ./项目整体过程展示.mp4.
 ```

 ## 5. Description of code directory structure